Attending a Program

 Conference attendees, board members, and speakers may use the Georgetown Law Library free of charge while on campus for the conference (including the day before and after).
 Please show your name badge or confirmation letter for entry.
 The Georgetown Law E.B.
 Williams Library is located at 111 G Street NW, on the northernmost end of campus.

 The Law Center is most easily accessible by Metro.
 Take the Red Line to Union Station and exit onto Massachusetts Avenue NW.
-Turn right on Massachusetts Avenue NW and walk three blocks to the corner of Massachusetts Avenue and 2nd Street NW.
-Turn left on 2nd Street NW.
-McDonough Hall will be the second building on your left.
-To reach the Gewirz Student Center, pass McDonough Hall and cross F Street NW.
-The Gewirz Student Center is the tall building at the end of the block, on the corner of 2nd and F Streets NW.
+Turn right on Massachusetts Avenue NW and walk two blocks to the corner of Massachusetts Avenue and New Jersey Avenue NW.
+Cross Massachusetts and turn left on New Jersey Avenue NW.
+Stay to the right to continue on First Street NW.
+McDonough Hall will be the second building on your right.
+To reach the Gewirz Student Center, continue past McDonough Hall to the Tower Green.
+The Gewirz Student Center is the tall building facing onto the Tower Green, on the corner of 2nd and F Streets NW.

-You may also take the Metro to Judiciary Square and walk two blocks on E Street NW to 2nd Street NW.
-After making a left on 2nd Street NW, the Gewirz Student Center will be on your right at the corner of F and 2nd Streets NW.
-McDonough Hall and the Williams Library will be on your right-hand side after you pass the Gewirz Student Center.
+You may also take the Metro to Judiciary Square and walk three blocks on E Street NW to First Street NW.
+After making a left on First Street NW, the Gewirz Student Center will be on your left facing on to the Tower Green at the corner of F and 2nd Streets NW.
+McDonough Hall and the Williams Library will be on your left-hand side after you pass Hotung International Law Building.

 For more information regarding the Metro system, visit http://www.wmata.com/.